xinlonggogogo/Algorithm/README.md

 ## Stack
 What to enter into stack?
 (character, number of consecutive occurrences, index)
-### store prev level information into stack and reconstruct it by popping
+### store prev level information into a stack and reconstruct it by popping
 `Problems like:`
 * `changing "abc3[cd]xyz" to "abccdcdcdxyz"`
 * `the score of "(()(()))" is 6 based on`